 We All Grieve

 Sometimes we’re at a loss as to how to stop grieving.
 You don’t have to put a time limit on how you grieve.
 But, it can help to talk about grieving in counseling.
-You may have trouble understanding how you feel, and speaking to a therapist will help you hash out those complicated emotions so you can start the healing process after grief and loss.
+You may have trouble understanding how you feel, and speaking to a therapist will help you understand your complicated emotions so you can start the healing process after grief and loss.

 There’s No Right Way to Grieve

 No one can tell you how to cope with a loss.
-You’re allowed to grieve in your way.
-Each reacts differently to death or losing someone they love.
+You’re allowed to grieve in your own way.
+Each one of us reacts differently to death or losing something they love.
 It’s not easy to lose someone you care deeply about, and you’re allowed to process your grief in whatever way helps you get through it.
 There’s no fast-forward button through a grieving period, and the most effective healing tool is time.
-People need to allow themselves the chance the opportunity to feel their emotions and release them.
-The more the person feels their feelings, the better chance that they process their loss in a healthy manner.
-It’s important to be able to talk through your feelings of grief with your friends and loved ones, and speaking to a licensed therapist or counselor can help your health.
+People need to allow themselves the opportunity to feel their emotions and release them.
+The more the person understands their feelings, the better chance that they process their loss in a healthy manner.
+It’s important to be able to talk through your feelings of grief with your friends and loved ones, and speaking to a licensed therapist or counselor can help that process.

 The Stages of Grief

 You may have heard that there are stages of grief, and while that’s true, it’s not the entire story.
 Dr. Kübler-Ross is a specialist on grieving.
 She is a Swiss psychologist who studied the grieving process and wrote specifically about the stages of death: denial and isolation, anger, bargaining, depression, and acceptance.
 Dr. Kübler-Ross researched how people felt when they learned they were dying.
 She interviewed terminally ill individuals and talked about how a person feels when they discover they are imminently approaching death.
 Her writing focused not on grieving the loss of someone in your life, but rather how people who were in the end stages of their lives felt.